PouceHeure/blog/content/projects/project_autosys_local-planning.md

 ## Overview

-This project implements the core planning functionalities for autonomous driving.
-It is structured around a navigation stack that transforms a target position into a safe and efficient motion trajectory using environmental context and map information.
+As part of a collaborative autonomous driving project, I contributed to the implementation of the core planning functionalities for autonomous driving.
+The navigation stack transforms a target position into a safe and efficient motion trajectory using environmental context and map information.

 The process is divided into three stages: